Tektronix analog oscilloscopes: 400 series

 A Tektronix 465 portable analog oscilloscope is a typical instrument of the late 1970s.

 In the 1960s, Tektronix introduced the relatively compact 450 series of portable oscilloscopes, starting with the 50 MHz 453.
 The 453 was superseded by the 454.
 In addition, Tektronix also made the 15 MHz 422 AC/DC portable.

 The 450 series was succeeded by the 460, 470, and 480 series.
 Each new model offered increased bandwidth and improved triggering.
 However, these oscilloscopes remained too heavy for portable use, and their chassis were complex and costly to manufacture.

 The 400 series oscilloscopes were notable for their wide variety of optional choices.
 For example, the available bandwidth ranged from 500 kHz to 400 MHz.

-In 1988, prices for the most basic models were approximately $2000, whereas more advanced models like the 2467 with microchannel plate cathode ray tube (MCP CRT) could be more than $12,000.
+In 1988, prices for the most basic models were approximately $2,000, whereas more advanced models like the 2467 with microchannel plate cathode ray tube (MCP CRT) could be more than $12,000.

-The weight of the models ranged from 3.5 lbs for the 212 to 24 lbs for the 2467.

 500 series

 501 oscilloscope

-The first digit in this model's number, "5", represents the diameter of the device screen.
-Compared to competing products from Dumont, RCA and Varian, the 501 had a large size and weight.
+The first digit in this model's number, '5', represents the diameter of the device screen.
+Compared to competing products from Dumont, RCA, and Varian, the 501 was large in size and weight.

 511 oscilloscope

 The 511 was introduced to address the size and weight of the 501.
-This model was designed by Howard Vollum, Milt Bave and others.
+This model was designed by Howard Vollum, Milt Bave, and others.

-515(A) oscilloscope
+515A oscilloscope

-The Tektronix 515 was a 15 MHz single-trace all-tube oscilloscope introduced in 1955.
+The Tektronix 515 was a 15 MHz single-trace, all-tube oscilloscope introduced in 1955.
 After the first 900 units were manufactured, the model was updated and given the '500A' moniker.

-The 515(A) provided two vertical inputs.
+The 515A provided two vertical inputs.
 Using a selector switch, the signal of one of the vertical inputs could be displayed as a function of time.
-Additionally, the 515(A) provided a horizontal input.
+Additionally, the 515A provided a horizontal input.
 The signal of the horizontal input could be combined with the signal of one of the vertical inputs and displayed as an x-y plot.

 547 oscilloscope

-The 547 was a single beam, dual trace, vacuum tube type oscilloscope introduced in 1968 at the cost of $1875.
-It was popular mainly because of the "ALT" mode, which allowed for dual traces to be shown on a single beam oscilloscope, providing much of the functionality of dual beam scopes for a fraction of the cost.
+The 547 was a single beam, dual trace, vacuum tube type oscilloscope introduced in 1968 at the cost of $1,875.
+It was popular mainly because of its "ALT" mode, which allowed for dual traces to be shown on a single beam oscilloscope, providing much of the functionality of dual beam scopes for a fraction of the cost.

-The 547 achieved this through an electronic switch in front of the vertical system, that could display two separate electrical signals on the screen.
+The 547 achieved this through an electronic switch, in front of the vertical system, that could display two separate electrical signals on the screen.
 This required only a few parts of the oscilloscope to be duplicated in the device and therefore increased the cost by only a small amount.
-This technique was also used in all dual and four-trace plug-ins such as the CA, 1A1, 1A2, Type M and 1A4.
+This technique was also used in all dual and four-trace plug-ins such as the CA, 1A1, 1A2, Type M, and 1A4.